oracle-livelabs/database/db-operator-with-cicd/5-make-feature/application-changes.md

 4. Delete the feature branch

-     Finally, you are done with your feature branch and you no longer have a need for it and the isolated environment it is attached to.
+     Now that the changes from the feature branch have been merged in, you no longer have a need for your environment.
 Simply click on __Delete branch__ and the environment will be deleted.

     ![Pull Request Merge](./images/pr-branch-delete.png)